Making an Ultra-Efficient Yellow-Green LED Lamp

 As of 2/15/2023, I have yet to test or describe an optical arrangement that minimizes optical losses of light produced by a fluorescent liquid being irradiated by a Cree XPGDRY-L1-0000-00601 LED.

-Update 2/16/2023: I plan to test using water dyed with a perylene dye that is probably similar to, and possibly the same as, the dye in green fluorescing antifreeze.
-I also plan to test water dyed with fluorescein (more specifically its sodium salt, uranine) with a small amount of sodium hydroxide.
+Update 8/13/2023: I am backburnering previous plans to test using water dyed with a perylene dye that is probably similar to, and possibly the same as, the dye in green fluorescing antifreeze, and water dyed with fluorescein (more specifically its sodium salt, uranine) with a small amount of sodium hydroxide.
 (Fluorescein works best in alkaline solutions.)
-I might over 500 lumens per watt of output radiation.
+I might achieve over 500 lumens per watt of output radiation.
 However, these dyes may not have good absorption at shorter blue wavelengths (and violet wavelengths) of 400-455 nm.

 Written by Don Klipstein.